 The solution we propose is to use coconut oil as a natural and effective treatment for your acne symptoms.
-That might strike you as unusual, considering most other specialists advise people suffering from acne to avoid oils and oily food, but keep reading.
+This might strike you as unusual, considering most skin specialists advise people suffering from acne to avoid oils and oily food, but keep reading.
 There are plenty of good reasons why coconut oil is a surprisingly effective treatment, and is worth trying before or after the common prescription medicine doesn’t deliver on all of its promises.
 Honestly, what do you have to lose?

 What Causes Acne?

-Do you know what causes acne?
-Acne is actually caused by an infection in the openings of sebum glands, which are the glands on the skin which secrete various oils to keep it moist and prevent it from drying up and cracking.
-These glands can become clogged by bacteria and the resultant obstruction in sebum secretion is followed by inflammation, redness, swelling and pain.
+Acne is caused by an infection in the openings of sebum glands that are microscopic exocrine glands in the skin.
+These glands secrete various oils to keep the skin moist and prevent it from drying up and cracking.
+Sebum glands can become clogged by bacteria and the resultant obstruction in sebum secretion is followed by inflammation, redness, swelling, and pain.
 Voila, acne!

-Unfortunately, at that point, teenagers often resort to indiscriminate use of soaps and lotions to remove the pimples, but they don’t stop the oily secretions.
+Unfortunately, at that point, teenagers often resort to indiscriminate use of soaps and lotions to remove the pimples, which do not stop the oily secretions.
 They do, however, rob the skin of its antimicrobial acid guard, which leaves the pores open and defenseless to infections.
 These pores become infected by bacteria and dirt blocks the sebum glands.
 These glands then begin to deposit their sebum beneath the surface of the skin, making it red, puffy, irritated, and painful.

-The Role of Coconut Oil in Acne Treatment
+Coconut Oil for Acne Treatment

 There are a number of nutritive agents in coconut oil that help combat this condition, and the major functions are explained below.

 As mentioned before, coconut oil can be either topically applied or consumed.
 Some experts recommend both internal and external use for maximum benefits, and only 2-5 tablespoons are needed each day to have an effect.
 It can be added to food, or even eaten straight, as it has a pleasant taste.

-Choice of Coconut Oil
+Choice of Coconut Oil for Acne

 A Few Words of Warning

 Coconut oil does have a wealth of positive effects on the symptoms, severity, and healing process of acne, but it is still classified as a light-microbial agent.
 This means that against firmly ingrained or serious cases of acne, it cannot be your only method of treatment.
-You should approach the problem from numerous angles, but if you have a serious or sever case of acne, you will most likely need more defensive and preventative methods than simply coconut oil.
+You should approach the problem from numerous angles, but if you have a serious or severe case of acne, you will most likely need more defensive and preventative methods than simply using coconut oil.

 The Last Word